CephalofairGames/merc-packs-faq/index.md

 **Scenario 26 Errata** Monsters on tiles 2-D and 10-B should not be set up at the start of the scenario, with the exception of the City Archers located adjacent to the wall section overlays.

+**Scenario 44** <span class="hidden">The effects of the Elemental Tethers apply to any Demons from the beginning of the scenario until destroyed.</span>

 **Scenario 54, Section 112.3 Errata** <span class="hidden">The Gloom treats all x0/Null/Curse cards as +0, not as x0.</span>

 **Scenario 56 Errata** <span class="hidden">The Gloom treats all x0/Null/Curse cards as +0, not as x0.</span>